 Description: Filers provide a description sufficient to identify the asset being reported (or both assets in the case of an exchange).
-The amount of information needed for a sufficient description will depend on the type of asset being epocted.
+The amount of information needed for a sufficient description will depend on the type of asset being reported.

-- (1) Stock: Provide the name of the issuing company. - (2) Other securities with specific names (e.g., be ds and mutual funds): Provide the full name of the asset and, unless clear from the range, 'escape the type of asset. - (3) Real estate: Describe the type of regretate (e.g., "residential," "commercial," "industrial," or "undeveloped") and p.
-2vi a the city and state in which it is located.
+- (1) Stock: Provide the name of the issuing company. - (2) Other securities with specific names (e.g., bonds and mutual funds): Provide the full name of the asset and, unless it is clear from the name, describe the type of asset. - (3) Real estate: Describe the type of real estate (e.g., "residential," "commercial," "industrial," or "undeveloped") and provide the city and state in which it is located.
 Providing the county and state is also acceptable.
 Do not provide a street address.

-If the asset is an underlying holding of some other investment vehicle (e.g., held within a fund that does not qualify a, ar excepted investment fund), it is helpful if the filer identifies the investment v. hic'e (e.g., Positron Investments, LLC: Chevron Corp.).
+If the asset is an underlying holding of some other investment vehicle (e.g., held within a fund that does not qualify as an excepted investment fund), it is helpful if the filer identifies the investment vehicle (e.g., Positron Investments, LLC: Chevron Corp.).

-Type: Filers spenty the type of transaction as a purchase, sale, or exchange.
+Type: Filers specify the type of transaction as a purchase, sale, or exchange.

-Date: Filers provide me month, day, and year of the transaction.
+Date: Filers provide the month, day, and year of the transaction.